pts/ptssh/README.txt

 OpenSSL-compatible format.

-Run this to generate a new passphrase-protected RSA private key (user identity), and create and embedded ptssh using the new key:
+Run this to generate a new passphrase-protected RSA private key (user identity), and create an embedded ptssh using the new key:

    $ (openssl genrsa 4096; grep '^ptssh-hostkey-' ~/.ptssh) |
      ./ptssh-keycat --protect -x ptssh_merged